DAGINATSUKO/www-rpcs3/README.md

 ## Introduction

 Official source code for [RPCS3.net](https://rpcs3.net).
-This website is designed to house and promote the progress of RPCS3, an experimental open-source Sony PlayStation 3 emulator and debugger written in C++ for Windows and Linux.
+This website is designed to house and promote the progress of RPCS3, an open-source Sony PlayStation 3 emulator and debugger written in C++ for Windows, Linux and BSD.
 The compatibility list portion of this website is developed independently and maintained by [AniLeo](https://github.com/AniLeo).

 All trademarks and copyright-written content found on this website belong to their respective owners.
 The RPCS3 team is in no way affiliated with Sony or PlayStation.